MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 ### What migration options will be available for existing Media Services content?

 Both [MediaKind](https://io.mediakind.com/) and [Harmonic](https://aka.ms/ams-harmonic) will offer dynamic packaging of existing AMS content without requiring the content to be moved to another location or reprocessed in most cases.
-If you don’t choose this option, we'll be releasing an open-source tool that will allow you to convert Media Services assets to CMAF format with HLS and DASH manifests, so that content can be directly streamed from Azure Storage.
-We'll provide an update in the Media Services retirement guide when this tool is available.
+If you decide not to use this option, you can convert your Media Services assets to CMAF format with HLS and DASH manifests using the initial version of the open-source [Azure Media Services Migration Tool](https://github.com/Azure/azure-media-migration).
+This tool allows you to stream content directly from Azure Storage.
+See the [open issues section of the  tools readme](https://github.com/Azure/azure-media-migration/blob/main/README.md) for capabilities that will be supported in future versions of this tool.

 ### Is Azure Media Player also being retired?